 It is sometimes difficult to wash them whilst not damaging the environment, but here are ten simple tips to help you find how to wash wool sweaters ecologically.
 Let’s see in detail what we are talking about.

-1. Soaps: use pure Marseille soap (just to rub it gently on the fibers of wool with warm water), or mild soap free of allergens to treat isolated patches.
+Use pure Marseille soap (just to rub it gently on the fibers of wool with warm water), or mild soap free of allergens to treat isolated patches.
 Marseille soap effectively treats different types of dirt and stains and is a highly ecological product.

-7. Measure: not to end up with a shirt two sizes too big it is a good idea to take the measurements before washing.
+Remember: measure!
+It is a good idea to take the measurements before washing, in order not to end up with a shirt two sizes too big.
 In this way, just lay the garment after washing, making sure you stretch it to the correct size so it is its original size when dry.

-8. Kit to make the felt with the needle: thanks to a kit, available in hobby shops and do it yourself shops, you can fill small holes or patch tears sweaters by sewing, tucking and pulling the needle through and so intersecting wool fibers.
+Thanks to a special kit, available in hobby shops and do it yourself shops, you can fill small holes or patch tears sweaters by sewing, tucking and pulling the needle through and so intersecting wool fibers.
 To make felt with needle you need: a special needle hooked, skeins of carded wool, a base on which to rest the work as sponge, polystyrene or a large brush.

-9. Applications: As an alternative to the felt you can mend a tear in your clothes by covering it with a colored patch.
+As an alternative to the felt, you can mend a tear in your clothes by covering it with a colored patch.
 You can find patches that can be sewed on and those that adhere to the clothes with the heat of an iron.
-If you can crochet a good idea is to create the colorful flowers that cheer your favorite sweater.
+If you can crochet, a good idea is to create the colorful flowers that cheer your favorite sweater.